 Promotion is the advancement of a probationary or tenured faculty member to a higher academic or librarian rank, or advancement to a higher classification.

 The California Faculty Association-California State University Collective Bargaining Agreement states that 'a probationary faculty unit employee shall not normally be promoted during probation.
-Although at CSU Stanislaus some faculty have been promoted prior to receiving tenure, this is not the usual practice.
+Although at Stanislaus State some faculty have been promoted prior to receiving tenure, this is not the usual practice.
 Faculty members in the rank of instructor or librarian equivalent may be considered for promotion after completing one year of service in rank.
 Probationary Faculty are normally considered for promotion at the same time they are considered for tenure.
 Probationary faculty unit employees are not promoted beyond the rank of associate professor without having received tenure.
 A faculty member may apply for promotion or tenure at any time during his or her professional career by following the university's retention, promotion and tenure procedures.

 The promotion of a tenured faculty unit employee normally will be effective the beginning of the sixth year after appointment to his or her current academic rank or classification.
 In such cases, the performance review for promotion takes place during the year preceding the effective date of the promotion.
 This provision does not apply if the faculty unit employee requests in writing that he or she not be considered.